Inbibo/adonisfx_docs/docs/licensing.md

 The first step to be able to serve leases from the lease pool is to activate, configure and run the licensing server on a dedicated machine:

-> [!NOTE = Install Server]
-> === Windows
->
-> 1. Locate the `TurboFloatServer.exe` in `AdonisFX/licensing/turbo_float_server`.
+1. Locate the server in `AdonisFX/licensing/turbo_float_server`. `TurboFloatServer.exe` for Windows and `turbofloatserver` for Linux.
-> 2. Copy the folder to a preferred location.
+2. Copy the folder to a preferred location.
-> 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
+3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
->      - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
+  - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
->      - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
+  - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
-> 4. The content after copying the files should follow the structure in Figure 11.
+4. The content after copying the files should follow the structure in Figure 11.
-> 5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
+5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
 Like for example:
->      - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
+  - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
 For more information visit [this page](https://wyday.com/limelm/help/turbofloat-server/#config).
 Write down the configured port number for when setting up the environment variables in [this section](#run-server).
->      - Find the full list of customizable parameters in the `.xml` file comments.
->
->  === Linux
->
-> 1. Locate the `turbofloatserver` in `AdonisFX/licensing/turbo_float_server`.
-> 2. Copy the folder to a preferred location.
-> 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
->      - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
->      - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
-> 4. The content after copying the files should follow the structure in Figure 11.
-> 5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
-Like for example:
->      - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
-For more information visit [this page](https://wyday.com/limelm/help/turbofloat-server/#config).
-Write down the configured port number for when setting up the environment variables in [this section](#run-server).
->      - Find the full list of customizable parameters in the `.xml` file comments.
+  - Find the full list of customizable parameters in the `.xml` file comments.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Turbo Float Folder](images/adn_turbo_float_folder.png)
-  <figcaption><b>Figure 11</b>: Turbo Float Folder.</figcaption>
+  <figcaption><b>Figure 11</b>: Folder containing the TurboFloatServer (Windows) and the configuration files.</figcaption>
 </figure>

 ### Activate Server

 Activating floating licenses only requires the activation of the licensing server which will be the one in charge of handling and balancing the leases.
 To activate the server:

+1. Open a terminal in the folder where the server is located with admin privileges.
+2. Run the following command for activation:

 > [!NOTE = Activate Server]
 > === Windows
 >
-> 1. Open a terminal in the folder where the `TurboFloatServer.exe` is located.
-> 2. Run the following command for activation: `TurboFloatServer.exe -a="PRODUCT-KEY"`
+> `TurboFloatServer.exe -a="PRODUCT-KEY"`
->     - Make sure to open the terminal with admin privileges.
+>
+>  === Linux
+>
+> `./turbofloatserver -a="PRODUCT-KEY"`

+3. The server is now ready and can be run with the commands explained in [this section](#run-server).

->     - This step assumes that the server `.xml` file and `.dat` file are located in the same folder as the server executable.
-To provide a custom path run the following command for the activation:
+The activation command assumes that the server executable, the `.xml` file and the `.dat` file are located in the same folder.
+To provide a custom path to the configuration files, run the following command instead:

+> [!NOTE = Activate Server With Custom Location]
+> === Windows
+>
 > `TurboFloatServer.exe -a="PRODUCT-KEY" -pdets="YourTurboActivate.dat" -config="Config.xml"`
-> 3. The server is now ready and can be run with the commands explained in [this section](#run-server).
 >
-> **Note**
-> - Floating licenses require internet only for the license server.
-Workstations can remain disconnected and protected.
-> - To deactivate an activated license on the server, execute `TurboFloatServer.exe -deact`.
->
 >  === Linux
 >
-> 1. Open a terminal in the folder where the `turbofloatserver` is located.
-> 2. Run the following command for activation: `./turbofloatserver -a="PRODUCT-KEY"`
->     - Make sure to launch this command with `sudo` privileges.
->     - This step assumes that the server `.xml` file and `.dat` file are located in the same folder as the server executable.
-To provide a custom path run the following command for the activation:
 > `./turbofloatserver -a="PRODUCT-KEY" -pdets="YourTurboActivate.dat" -config="Config.xml"`

-> 3. The server is now ready and can be run with the commands explained in [this section](#run-server).
+Remind that floating licenses require internet access only for the machine running the server, while the workstations intended to query leases to the server can remain disconnected and protected.

+To deactivate an activated license on the server, execute:

+> [!NOTE = Activate Server]
+> === Windows
 >
+> `TurboFloatServer.exe -deact`.
+>
+>  === Linux
-> **Note**
+>
-> - Floating licenses require internet only for the license server.
-Workstations can remain disconnected and protected.
-> - To deactivate an activated license on the server, execute `./turbofloatserver -deact`
+> `./turbofloatserver -deact`

 ### Run Server